 - Increased Helmet Use – As of this writing, only three states don’t have any helmet laws.
 Some states have age-specific helmet laws for anyone under 21.
 Studies show that states with universal helmet laws have lower rates of head, brain, and facial injuries.
-Overall, motorcyclist helmet use increased overall, with the biggest jump among riders in the western U.S., where it went up from 74% in 2015 to 90% in 2016.

 High-risk behaviors most associated with motorcycle accidents and fatalities:

 - Impaired Riding – Impaired riding continues to claim a large number of motorcyclist lives.
 25% of motorcyclists killed in accidents last year had elevated blood alcohol levels.
 In addition, the accident rate was 3% higher in states where marijuana has been legalized, as opposed to states where the use of the recreational drug is still restricted.

 - Distracted Driving – Distracted driving comes in many forms.
 Most involve some sort of cellphone use.
 Incredibly, some motorists will take both hands off the wheel while their vehicle is in motion in order to take a call or text.
 The NHTSA equated a motorist taking their eyes off the road for just 5 seconds to them driving the length of a football field with their eyes closed.